 About 60 percent of Merida’s population have Mayan heritage and you can find Mayan arts and crafts in many souvenir stores around the city.

 For starters, s stop at Gran Museo Del Mundo Maya de Merida is a must!
-Here you can get a glimpse into the Mayan history and its role in today’s Mexico.
+Here you can get a glimpse into the Mayan history and its role in the Mexican culture.
 Just remember that it’s closed on Mondays like other museums in Mexico.

 Best tours of Merida

-PRO TIP: Visiting Merida for the first time?
-Take advantage free walking tours in Merida to learn the city.
+PRO TIP: Take advantage free walking tours in Merida to learn the city.
 Just don’t forget to bring some cash to leave a gratuity for your guide.

 Spend at least 3 days in Merida.
 The city also has amazing Mayan ruins within one hour of driving and cenotes where you can refresh after a day of adventures.